patnz/patnz.github.io/README.md

 ## the plan is to add one quote here per day:

 >"No idea is original, there's nothing new under the sun.
-It's never what you do but how it's done"
+It's never what you do but how it's done."
 #### -Nasir Jones

 >"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid"
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

 #### -Albert Einstein

+>"Education is our passport to the future, for tomorrow belongs to the people who prepare for it today."

+#### -Malcolm X